RealebogaK/First-Taal/README.md

 <a name="readme-top"></a>

-# First Taal - Interactive platform for language learning.
+# First Taal - Interactive platform made to learn new languages or polish your skills.

 <!-- Table of Contents -->
 <details>